Home > Immigration Procedures > Completing the Forms > General Guidance for Filing

 • Mark the outside of the envelope of an initial filing "I-129/O-1B[O-2, etc.]."
 If an extension of stay or change of status is involved, add "w/ES" or "w/COS."

 • See the USCIS Service Center Tips and Contact Information for the address to send your regular or premium-processing visa petition.
+While all O and P petitions now go to the Texas Service Center, the zip+4 varies depending on the method of mailing and whether or not a petitioner is requesting Premium Processing Service.
 We encourage the use of air courier services because of the tracking ability.

 • If you have any special requests or instructions, consider printing them on a red sheet and placing that sheet on top of your filing.